 Specific precautions taken by ISL:

-- ISL teams avoid large, crowded areas like sporting events whenever possible
+- ISL programs avoid large, crowded areas, such as sporting events, whenever possible.

-- Our on-site staff provide feedback on the local situation in each community we work, and if recommendations are made to change itineraries or programming, we do so immediately
+- Our on-site staff provides feedback on local situations in each community we work, and if recommendations are made to change itineraries or programming, we do so immediately.

-- Our management team relies on the advice of a number of organizations including the U.S. State Department, the World Health Organization and Centers for Disease Control, the Federal Aviation Administration, the National Transportation Safety Board, as well as an international safety and security organization.
+- Our management team relies on the advice of a number of organizations, including the U.S. State Department, the World Health Organization, the Center for Disease Control, the Federal Aviation Administration, and the National Transportation Safety Board, as well as an international safety and security organizations.
 If conditions exist that may hinder our ability to provide a safe program, we will alter the itinerary and redirect the program to safer regions or provide other alternatives.

 What To Bring

 - Funds to cover one meal per day, recreation, incidentals, souvenirs and entry or departure taxes (where applicable)